-The Barbarossa Pirate Festival of Paros: Every year on August 23rd, nine days after the Assumption of the Virgin, a great festival is celebrated in Naoussa, this picturesque port town on the northern side of Paros.
-This is called Barbarossa Pirate Festival and it is mainly a revival of a Corsair attack night to celebrate the victory of the locals over the Turkish pirate Barbarossa.
+The Barbarossa Pirate Festival of Paros: Every year on August 23rd, nine days after the Assumption of the Virgin, a great festival is celebrated in Naoussa, the picturesque port town on the northern side of Paros.
+It is called Barbarossa Pirate Festival and constitutes a revival of a Corsair attack night to celebrate the victory of the locals over the Turkish pirate Barbarossa.

 Barbarossa Pirate Festival is a representation of the pirates' raids, performed by young people.
-Fireworks are thrown to represent the battle and the fires of the pirates, while after the festivity, traditional dancing, eating, and drinking are continued until dawn.
+Fireworks are thrown to represent the battle and the fires of the pirates, while after the event, traditional dancing, eating, and drinking continue until dawn.